Human Resource Management

 Personnel-related Structures

-In addition, the Head Office Human Resources Division maintains various meetings and committees in which division managers in charge of human resources and labor at the internal companies convene to gather views and opinions on the drafting of detailed of human resource initiatives and communicate Company-wide policies.
+In addition, the Head Office Human Resources Division maintains various meetings and committees in which division managers in charge of human resources and labor at the business segments convene to gather views and opinions on the drafting of detailed human resource initiatives and communicate Company-wide policies.

 Human Resource Committees and Meetings